orrsella/orrsella.com/_posts/2016-05-14-preparing-for-a-facebook-google-software-engineer-interview.md

 - Leave out trivial parts as functions that you need to implement, and only go back to those if you have time
 - Upon completion of first solution, either try to improve it, or try to come up with a different solution that is better (e.g.: recursion vs. imperative code)
 - Assumptions might now change, and so the solution needs to be adapted
-- Glossing over standard APIs if you're not sure is OK, make sure you state and give a reasonable API to work with
+- Glossing over standard APIs if you're not sure is OK, make sure you state that and give a reasonable API to work with

 ### Ask Questions